tomas-osswald/switch_2020_g3/docs/US104 GetFamilyMembersAndRelation.md

-# US104 Get List of Family Members and Relationship
+# US104 Get List of Family Members and their Relation
 =======================================

 # 1. Requirements

-*As a family administrator, I want to get the list of family members and their relationship*
+*As a family administrator, I want to get the list of family members and their relation*

 **Demo1** As a family administrator, I want to get...

 - Demo1.1.
-The list of family members of the Ferreira family and their relationship towards me.
+The list of family members of the Simpsons' family and their relation towards me.

-We interpreted this requirement as the function of obtaining the list of all the family members from the family administrator's family and the family members' relationship towards him.
+We interpreted this requirement as the function of obtaining the list of all the family members from the family administrator's family and the family members' relation towards him.

 # 2. Analysis

 In order to fulfill this requirement, we need one data piece:
 - *familyID* of the Family Administrator's family

-At a later iteration, the family's ID would be aquired through the Log In information of the Family Administrator.
+At a later iteration, the *familyID* would be acquired through the Login information of the Family Administrator.
 For this sprint, the *familyID* will have to be inputed as a parameter.

 # 3. Design

-The main process to achieve this requirement would require the actor to select they want to see the list of family members and the relationships they have towards him.
+The main process to achieve this requirement would need the actor to select that he wants to see the list of family members and the relation they have towards him.
 Since we don't have an UI at the moment, the *familyID* will have to be manually inserted.
 ````puml
 @startuml